-Fed up of being trapped in some other site's frame even when you've left their site?
+Are you fed up of having your website trapped in some other site's frame?
 This article provides a few methods whereby you can provide your visitors with a simple way to break out of the frame.
-It serves as a tutorial on its own right, but also an explanation of the code generated by thesitewizard.com's Free Frame Breakout JavaScript Wizard.

 The traditional method is to put a link on your page that allows your visitors to click and open the existing URL in the window without the frame.
 Code for such a link might look like the following: